From a review of a book about the mental state of the Nuremberg defendants:

 Another argument that open-borders types sometimes invoke is that Germany has in some way caused the problems from which migrants are fleeing and therefore has an ethical obligation to grant all of them permanent residency in Germany.

 My experience is when this feel-good argument is exposed to the slightest pressure, it crumbles like gossamer.
-If proponents try to back it up, they uniformly fall into two errors: (1) vastly exaggerating Germany's actual influence in the world; and (2) conveniently erasing huge tracts of recent world history which obviously show factors other than German policy to be the genuine causes of the problems they cite.
+If proponents try to back it up, they fall into two errors: (1) vastly exaggerating Germany's actual influence in the world; and (2) conveniently erasing huge tracts of recent world history which point to factors other than German policy to be the genuine causes of the problems they cite.

 Let's take a look at the countries which make up the top 10 in current asylum applications.
 It fluctuates from month to month, but is generally: Iraq, Syria, Afghanistan, Eritrea, and 5 or 6 West Balkan countries.